theskyinflames/word2png/README.md

 ## TODO
 * Some refactors on the code to make it simpler
 * Add RSA encryption support
-* Add a GraphQL API
+* Add Github actions to pass tests and linter
-* Improve debug stream management
+* Improve the debug stream management

 ## Disclaimer
 I've coded it only for fun.
 Please read the LICENSE.
 I hope you enjoy using it as much as I enjoyed building it.
 All ideas are welcome.
 Please let me know what you would add or change.